Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Discussion

 In comparison to other studies \cite{robinette17}, overall \textit{cognition-based trust} is rated at mediocre levels only.
 Such a result is within our expectations for CBCL and FT as forgetting plays an important role and the cognitive function of the system is therefore not reliably identifiable by the user.
 However, for JT the result was surprising as this model theoretically should not suffer from any forgetting.
 One reason for mediocre trust towards JT can be that JT was originally designed to learn from a large number of training samples, whereas participants only showed a few images per object (Section \ref{sec:classification_accu}) to the robot.
 Further, over the five sessions, the robot learned an incrementally larger number of objects for both CBCL and JT conditions, however, unlike prior work~\cite{chi_hri_23}, this did not have an accumulation effect on the perceptions of trust toward the robot.
 We believe that the imperfect nature of object teaching might have influenced the user's impression of the system because even the CBCL and JT approaches achieved only $\sim45-60\%$ classification accuracy in all sessions.
 Considering the three conditions, trust towards the system is lower in the \Bcondition{} as opposed to the \textit{CBCL} and \textit{JT} conditions, where it remains on similar levels, except between sessions 1 and 3 for the \Acondition{} where we saw a statistically significant drop in trust.
 This indicates that people, over time, lose trust in a model that forgets learned objects but they keep a similar amount of trust if it remembers previous objects.
-As a consequence, we can support \textbf{H1.1} but we only find support for \textbf{H2.1} in the \Bcondition{} and for one session in the \Acondition{}.
+As a consequence, we can support \textbf{H1.1} (\textit{Users' perceptions of trust decrease in the robot over multiple sessions regardless of the CL model}) but we only find support for \textbf{H2.1} (\textit{A robot that forgets is perceived as less trustworthy than a robot that remembers most previously learned objects}) in the \Bcondition{} and for one session in the \Acondition{}.
 Hence \textbf{H2.1} can only be supported partially by our data.
 This result is consistent with the experiment's objective measures since trust seems to correlate with the classification performance of both models.
 The classification accuracy for \Bcondition{} decreased because of forgetting and so did the trust.
 For \Acondition{}, both the trust and the accuracy levels stayed similar, although accuracy remains $\sim$50\% whilst \textit{cognition based trust} decreases slightly during the course of the experiment with a significant decrease in session 3.
 For \Ccondition{}, accuracy slightly decreased in the final three sessions, and so did the trust in the robot.
-Finally, our data support \textbf{H2.2} partially, as there is a statistically significant difference in perceptions of trust between the \Bcondition{} and the other two conditions, but there is no significant difference observed between \Acondition{} and \Ccondition{}.
+Finally, our data support \textbf{H2.2} (\textit{A robot that retrains on all previous objects is perceived as more trustworthy than a robot that does not retrain on all previous objects}) partially, as there is a statistically significant difference in perceptions of trust between the \Bcondition{} and the other two conditions, but there is no significant difference observed between \Acondition{} and \Ccondition{}.
 These results are promising indicating that users trust SOTA CL models, such as CBCL, that do not store and retrain on previous data similar to the theoretical upper bound JT.